davidrobles/davidrobles.github.io/_posts/2014-06-05-estimating-pi-using-monte-carlo-simulation.md

 number of dots, with the idea of approximating the value of \\( \pi \\) by counting the points **inside** the circle, \\( A\_{circle} \\), and **outside**, \\( A\_{square} \\).

-### Steps

-This Demonstration approximates using the Monte Carlo method:

-1. Randomly select points in a square with an inscribed circle.
-2. Multiply the number of points inside the circle by four.
-3. Divide by the total number of points in the square.

 ### Demo